-Still, I do get why many seasoned professionals would say that Fashion Design has nothing to do with drawing, because the level of the sketches that most Fashion students and new designers are producing is appalling - and I was no exception.
+Still, I do get why many seasoned professionals would say that Fashion Design has nothing to do with drawing, because the level of the sketches that most Fashion students and new designers are producing is awful - and I was no exception.

-This is a great drawing hack that will:
+This is great drawing hack will:

 - save yourself from drawing your least favourite parts, like face and hands;